open-feature/java-sdk-contrib/providers/flagd/README.md

 ### Reconnection

-Reconnection is supported by the underlying GRPCBlockingStub.
+Reconnection is supported by the underlying gRPC connections.
 If the connection to flagd is lost, it will reconnect automatically.
+A failure to connect will result in an [error event](https://openfeature.dev/docs/reference/concepts/events#provider_error) from the provider, though it will attempt to reconnect indefinitely.

 ### Deadlines